Itsmide/Terraform-code-deploy-jenkins-server-and-jenkins-pipeline-deploy-gcp-kubernetes-cluster/README.md

--Step 1 (Make sure aws-cli is installed to access your key through terraform)
+-Step 1 (Make sure aws-cli is installed through which terraform will access your keys)
 # terraform-code-deploy-jenkins-server
 # Project Name: Terraform to deploy a server and pre-loaded with Jenkins-server and Kubectl
 # Steps for the project